A Brief Context of Contemporary High Art Horticulture

 Native Grasses and Sedges: Smart Choices for Better Landscapes

 Looking for strategies to boost your landscape’s ecological impact?
-Join us for a look at plant-based solutions to common landscape challenges.
+Join Shannon Currey for a look at plant-based solutions to common landscape challenges.

 Native Plant Alternatives to Replace Invasives in Your Garden

-Alex Dencker will discuss some problematic plants, highlight the damage they’ve done and continue to do to our natural areas, and offer native plant alternatives to replace the invasives you may be surprised to learn you have in your garden.
+Alex Dencker discusses some problematic plants, highlights the damage they’ve done and continue to do to our natural areas, and offers native plant alternatives to replace the invasives you may be surprised to learn you have in your garden.

 Native Pollinators of the Mid-Atlantic